-The City of Asheville has prepared a draft Allocation Plan for the HOME Investment Partnerships American Rescue Plan (HOME-ARP) Program.
-The draft Allocation Plan is posted at this link.
+The City of Asheville has prepared the Allocation Plan for the HOME Investment Partnerships American Rescue Plan (HOME-ARP) Program.
+The final Allocation Plan is posted at this link.

-The draft Allocation Plan sets out how the City of Asheville and the Asheville Regional Housing Consortium propose to use an estimated $4,699,862 in federal HOME-ARP Program funds.
+The HOME-ARP Allocation Plan sets out how the City of Asheville and the Asheville Regional Housing Consortium propose to use an estimated $4,699,862 in federal HOME-ARP Program funds.

 City Council Vote